Creating an Energy Heel Truss

 1. Click Build> Framing> Build Framing from the menu.

-Checking the Energy Heel box on the Trusses panel of the Build Framing dialog
+Check the Energy Heel box on the Trusses panel

 You may be prompted to choose whether or not to display roof framing layers in the active view.
 Whichever choice you choose will not affect the generation of the framing components.